Substack Feed Widget for Website. No-code - Poper

 From Substack to your site

-Your Substack reviews.
-Now on your own domain.
+Your Substack feed, now on your domain.

 substack.com

-acme.substack.com publication page recreation showing Substack orange branding, Letters from Acme by Marcus Acme, 8,247 subscribers · 247 paying · Bestseller in Tech badge, and 3 recent post cards (Maya 'The case for slow software · 12 min · Free', Tom 'Inside Acme: how we built our infra · 8 min · Paid', Aïsha 'Why I left Big Tech to write full-time · 14 min · Free')Source: SubstackOpen
+acme.substack.com publication page recreation showing Substack orange branding, Letters from Acme by Marcus Acme, 8,247 subscribers · supporter activity · Bestseller in Tech badge, and 3 recent post cards (Maya 'The case for slow software · 12 min · Free', Tom 'Inside Acme: how we built our infra · 8 min · Paid', Aïsha 'Why I left Big Tech to write full-time · 14 min · Free')Source: SubstackOpen

-acme.substack.com publication page recreation showing Substack orange branding, Letters from Acme by Marcus Acme, 8,247 subscribers · 247 paying · Bestseller in Tech badge, and 3 recent post cards (Maya 'The case for slow software · 12 min · Free', Tom 'Inside Acme: how we built our infra · 8 min · Paid', Aïsha 'Why I left Big Tech to write full-time · 14 min · Free')
+acme.substack.com publication page recreation showing Substack orange branding, Letters from Acme by Marcus Acme, 8,247 subscribers · supporter activity · Bestseller in Tech badge, and 3 recent post cards (Maya 'The case for slow software · 12 min · Free', Tom 'Inside Acme: how we built our infra · 8 min · Paid', Aïsha 'Why I left Big Tech to write full-time · 14 min · Free')

 lettersfromacme.com

-Letters from Acme own author site at lettersfromacme.com with a serif-typography deep-charcoal and warm-cream palette, nav reading LETTERS FROM ACME · Archive · Subscribe · About · RSS, hero 'A newsletter on tech and software taste', and the embedded Poper Substack widget showing the same 3 posts with Free and Paid pills, attributed Source: Substack · Bestseller · Auto-sync 30 minPoper widget live
+Letters from Acme own author site at lettersfromacme.com with a serif-typography deep-charcoal and warm-cream palette, nav reading LETTERS FROM ACME · Archive · Subscribe · About · RSS, hero 'A newsletter on tech and software taste', and the embedded Poper Substack widget showing the same 3 posts with No-code and Paid pills, attributed Source: Substack · Bestseller · Auto-sync 30 minPoper widget live

-Letters from Acme own author site at lettersfromacme.com with a serif-typography deep-charcoal and warm-cream palette, nav reading LETTERS FROM ACME · Archive · Subscribe · About · RSS, hero 'A newsletter on tech and software taste', and the embedded Poper Substack widget showing the same 3 posts with Free and Paid pills, attributed Source: Substack · Bestseller · Auto-sync 30 min
+Letters from Acme own author site at lettersfromacme.com with a serif-typography deep-charcoal and warm-cream palette, nav reading LETTERS FROM ACME · Archive · Subscribe · About · RSS, hero 'A newsletter on tech and software taste', and the embedded Poper Substack widget showing the same 3 posts with No-code and Paid pills, attributed Source: Substack · Bestseller · Auto-sync 30 min

 How to use it